DIPlib/diplib/doc/src/DIPimage/09_mex_files.md

-The main trick that it can do is prepare a \ref dip::Image object that, when forged by a *DIPlib* function, will have *MATLAB* allocate the memory for the pixels, such that no copy needs to be made when this image is returned to MATLAB.
+The main trick that it can do is prepare a \ref dip::Image object that, when forged by a *DIPlib* function, will have *MATLAB* allocate the memory for the pixels, such that no copy needs to be made when this image is returned to *MATLAB*.
 For this, create an object of type \ref dml::MatlabInterface.
 Its \ref dml::MatlabInterface::NewImage function creates a raw image that can be forged (or passed as output image to any *DIPlib* function).
 The \ref dml::GetArray(dip::Image const&, bool) function